ykursav/codinghours/README.md

-# codinghours
+# CodingHours.com CH
-Codinghours.com development in Angular
+Codinghours.com development for frontend and backend will be published here.